All Episodes

 So we already know about the die, right?

-The Indian die or yarn die.
+The Indian die, yarn die.

-Merchant met with the CS again in furtherance of the plot.
+Okay, following a meeting with the UC, merchants met with the CS again in furtherance of the plot.

-Merchant met with the CS and wrote out coded language on a piece of paper that he instructed the CS to copy down and use when communicating with him in the future.
+On or about June 13th, 2024, merchant met with the CS and wrote out coded language on a piece of paper that he instructed the CS to copy down and use when communicating with him in the future.

-Merchant wrote that the word t-shirt would mean a protest, which he described as the the lightest work.
+Merchant wrote that the word t-shirt would mean a protest, which he described as the lightest work.

 The phrase flannel shirt would mean stealing, which was heavier work.